 Warren Buffett once said, “When others are greedy, be fearful, and when others are fearful be greedy.”
-The auspice behind that is that money flows to where investors are getting the best return at that time.
+The auspice behind that advice is that money flows to where investors are getting the best return at that time.
 However, that’s usually not the best way to invest.
 Here’s a real-life example of someone that I know that followed the money a few years back.

 Back in about 2005, banks were loaning money to anybody and everybody to purchase real estate and investment properties.
 Basically, anybody and their brother could get a loan.
-I knew guys working for UPS that didn’t know a thing about building houses; then they decided they wanted to be contractors and were being approved for loans.
-Some of these guys did not even have contractor’s license, yet banks were handing over large sums of money to them.
-There were a lot of people cashing in their retirement accounts and buying hard real estate assets.
+I knew guys working for UPS that didn’t know a thing about building houses decided they wanted to be contractors.
+Even these novice builders were being approved for loans in excess of $500,000 without any downpayment.
+CRAZY!
+Some of these guys did not even have a contractor’s license, yet banks were handing over large sums of money to them.
+There were also people cashing in their retirement accounts and buying hard real estate assets.

-One of our clients did just that.
+One of our clients did just that before they ever began working with us.
 He withdrew a substantial portion of his retirement assets, like three-quarters, to purchase real estate.
 Fast forward to today.
-If he had left the money in his portfolio, even in a basic, very expensive, mutual fund, it could have possibly returned somewhere around 300% over the last 12-years.
-However, he chose to follow the money at the time.
+If he had left the money in his portfolio, even in a basic, very expensive, equity mutual fund, it could have possibly returned somewhere around 300% over the last 12-years.
+However, he chose to ‘follow the money’ at the time and purchase individual hard asset real estate.
 Today the real estate he purchased is valued at the same price as it was when he initially bought it.